 - Hemp seed oil not only provides moisture at the time of use, but also helps the skin retain more moisture over time.
 Its properties help soothe and calm.

 - Coconut oil is definitely experiencing some popularity these days!
 This oil proves itself time and time again to be an effective remedy to skin dryness and flakiness.
 Because of its large molecular structure, this oil is considered comedogenic and can cause breakouts for some who are prone to them.
 If breakouts aren’t a concern for you, this could be a great oil for soothing your dry skin.

-*A note about the coconut oil in Annmarie Gianni Skin Care facial oils: you’ll notice that we use coconut oil in our facial oil formulas for both normal/combination skin and oily skin.
+*A note about the coconut oil in Annmarie Gianni Skin Care facial oils, in case you're wondering if coconut oil is good for your skin: you’ll notice that we use coconut oil in our facial oil formulas for both normal/combination skin and oily skin.
 Before you start worrying that we’re pulling a Mean Girls and trying to sabotage your glow… we use fractionated coconut oil, which actually has a small molecular structure.
 This is why our herbal facial oils absorb so nicely into your skin and are not pore clogging!